tomoosting/Population-Genomics/Population_Analyses/README.md

 ## Analyses included in the repository
 ### 1. geographic distance (requires GPS coordinates)
 metadata:IND,SITE,LATH,LONG

 dataset:(all_sites,qc,outlier,neutral)

 filetype:(VCF,gds,genlight,plink,genepop)

-an Rmarkdown script that allows you to estimate the distannce (km) between provided GSP locations (does not require genetic data).
+An Rmarkdown script that allows you to estimate the distannce (km) between provided GSP locations (does not require genetic data).
 This can be either from sample locations, or for indidual samples.
 You will need this to estimate isolation-by-distance and GEA analysis.
 The output will be a distance matrix.

 ### 2. Estimate sequencing depth statistics
 filetype: bam files